-Wilma Scherloski is Dean of Students at Regis College at the University of Toronto.
+Wilma Scherloski is Coordinator of Spiritual Life at Regis College at the University of Toronto.
 She is a retired school principal and Superintendent at the Hamilton-Wentworth Catholic District School Board, where she specialized in working with at-risk, marginalized youth.
 A program for youth who are marginalized, connected with Cathedral High School in Hamilton – “Wilma’s Place”—is named after her.
 Previously she served on the Board of Lynwood Charlton Centre, a children’s mental health centre in Hamilton.
 Wilma brings her passion for youth, a broad vision, and her administrative experience to bear on the Shalem Foundation Board.

 Dave Witt works for International Teams Canada as Missional Network Developer.
 Working in partnership with the TrueCity network of churches in Hamilton, he helps multiple congregations collaboratively live out their desire to be “churches together for the good of the city.”
 This includes finding ways for these congregations to respond to the mental health challenges in their midst and in their communities.
 Dave has a broad range of board experience from an established community health centre to a start-up building school social enterprise.
 He brings to the Shalem Foundation his passion for a sustainable witness to the Gospel in mental health, in the context of congregations being deeply engaged in seeking justice and restoring hope.